-April 2016.
-“Claimant alleges violation of standards of reasonable basis suitability and just and equitable principles of trade, fraud, misleading statements, misleading ommissions (sp) of material information, breach of fiduciary duty, neglegent (sp) misrepresentation, negligence, breach of contract, and breach of covenant of good faith and fair dealing.”
+- April 2016.
+“Claimant alleges violation of standards of reasonable basis suitability and just and equitable principles of trade, fraud, misleading statements, misleading omissions (SP) of material information, breach of fiduciary duty, negligent (SP) misrepresentation, negligence, breach of contract, and breach of covenant of good faith and fair dealing.”

-December 2015.
-“Claimant alleges breach of fiduciary duty, misrepresentations and ommissions (sp),failure to supervise, unfair and deceptive trade practices, violation of state of state and federal securities laws, and elder abuse.”
+- December 2015.
+“Claimant alleges breach of fiduciary duty, misrepresentations and omissions (SP),failure to supervise, unfair and deceptive trade practices, violation of state of state and federal securities laws, and elder abuse.”
 The case was settled for $160,000.

-July 2010.
-“Unsuitable investments, breach of contract, fraud, breach of fiduciary duty, negligent for the sales of watersong apartments and cabot turfway ridge acquisition in February 2007.
-Claiments are not clients of Capwest Securities.”
+- July 2010.
+“Unsuitable investments, breach of contract, fraud, breach of fiduciary duty, negligent for the sales of Watersong apartments and Cabot Turfway ridge acquisition in February 2007.
+Claimants are not clients of Capwest Securities.”
 The client sought $700,000 in damages and the case was settled for $156,250.